The Boiler Upgrade Scheme (BUS) could give you thousands of pounds towards adding low-carbon heating alternatives such as heat pumps to your home.

 The BUS is a government scheme designed to help meet the UK’s 2050 net zero emissions target by driving down the cost of low carbon heating technologies and working with industry to ensure they are no more expensive to buy and run as traditional fossil fuel boilers.

 It launched in April 2022 and is designed for homeowners in England and Wales to help people afford the upfront costs required for low-carbon heating.
-Applications for homeowners will open on 23 May 2022.
+Applications for homeowners opened on 23 May 2022.

 In a nutshell, homeowners who wish to install air source heat pumps, ground source pumps or biomass boilers to replace their traditional heating can apply to get thousands of pounds towards the work.